gt-cec/haato-sim/readme.md

 ## Documentation

-- `CLAUDE.md` contains a concise codebase guide for AI coding assistants and maintainers.
 - `docs/ARCHITECTURE.md` provides the maintained architecture reference.
 - `docs/JOYSTICK_SETUP.md` explains how to configure new joysticks.
 - `docs/DATA_POLICY.md` and `docs/RELEASE_CHECKLIST.md` cover public-release hygiene.
 - `docs/COMPREHENSIVE_GUIDE.md` is archival and may lag behind the current refactored `missions/fire/` package.
 - `dev/` contains refactor notes and cleanup recommendations intended for maintainers.

-When in doubt, prefer the current Python implementation over older prose documentation.

 ## Citation

-Citation metadata is provided in `CITATION.cff`.
-If you use HAATO in research before a formal paper citation is published, please contact the maintainers for the preferred citation format.
+If you use HAATO in your research, please cite this paper:

+(TODO)

 ## License